-In addition to comprising a majority of independent directors, the Board feels that there is an appropriate blend of skills and experience covering all aspects of the Company's operations, particularly the core businesses of building products manufacturing and property development.
+The Board feels that there is an appropriate blend of skills and experience covering all aspects of the Company's operations, particularly the core businesses of building products manufacturing and property development.
 The membership of the Board is reviewed by the full Board, from time to time, having regard to the ongoing needs of the Group.
 It is the policy of the Board that its membership should reflect an appropriate balance between executives possessing extensive direct experience and expertise in the core business activities of the Brickworks Group and non-executive members who bring to the Board a broad range of general commercial expertise and experience.
 The length of service on the Brickworks Board of each director is disclosed in section 1.1 of this Statement.